HomeAbout

 About

-AnthroHarvest is an ongoing endeavour to add ethnographic content about Latin immigrants to Ottawa, Ontario.
-Students from the winter 2025 class, Latin America and the Caribbean (ANT 3340), are interviewing members of the Latin Festival Ottawa-Gatineau and members of their own families who also identify as Latino.
+The Latin American Stories add ethnographic content about Latin immigrants to Ottawa, Ontario.
+Students from the winter 2025 class, Latin America and the Caribbean (ANT 3340), interviewed members of the Latin Festival Ottawa-Gatineau and members of their own families who also identified as Latino.

 Our Story

 The idea for AnthroHarvest began in the fall of 2024 at the University of Ottawa.
 Dr. Laurie Weinstein, an anthropologist in the Faculty of Social Sciences, wanted to create a website for her courses where students could participate in a variety of projects, from showcasing the cultural diversity of Ottawa to illustrating the historical and archaeological richness of Ottawa and Gatineau.
-As a professor who is new to Canada, I was struck by Ottawa-Gatineau’s diversity.
-I realized the city could serve as an anthropological platform for understanding cross-cultural communities.
+As a professor who is new to Canada, she was struck by Ottawa-Gatineau’s diversity.
+She realized the city could serve as an anthropological platform for understanding cross-cultural communities.

 Team Members